whisthq/whist/main-webserver/README.md

 #### Local Setup

 The web application stack is comprised of three main components: the web server itself, an asynchronous task queue, and a database.
 The web server is written in Python using the [Flask](https://flask.palletsprojects.com/en/1.1.x/) web framework.
 The task queue is a Redis-backed [Celery](https://docs.celeryproject.org/en/stable/index.html) task queue.
 As such, the task queue can be broken down into two more granular sub-components: a pool of worker processes and a Redis store.
-The database is a Postgres instance that is shaared by multiple developers.
+The database is a Postgres instance that is shared by multiple developers.
 In summary, there are a total of _four_ components that make up the web application stack: a Flask server, a Celery worker pool, a Redis store, and a PostgreSQL database.

 We use [`docker-compose`](https://docs.docker.com/compose/) to spin part of the web server stack up (the `docker-compose` stack does not include the Postgres database, which is shared between multiple developers and app deployments, as mentioned above) locally for development purposes. `docker-compose` builds Docker images for the Flask server and the Celery worker pool and deploys them alongside containerized Redis.
 There is also a `pytest` test suite that developers may run locally.
-Note that it is necessary to spin up each of the components (excluding the Postgres database) manually if you would like to run the test suite.

 We use environment variables to configure our local development environments.
 Environment variables should be set by adding lines of the form `KEY=VALUE` to the file `docker/.env`. **The main environment variable that _must_ be set in order to do any kind of local development, whether with the `docker-compose` stack or the `pytest` test suite, is the `CONFIG_DB_URL` environment variable.** `CONFIG_DB_URL` specifies the PostgreSQL connection URI of the Fractal configuration database.
 This database contains default values for many of the variables that are used to configure the various parts of the web application stack.
 These default values may be overridden locally by setting alternatives in the same `docker/.env` file.